 Note: while we can’t verify that this will solve your problem, clearing Kodi’s cache is a commonly proposed solution on various other websites and forums.

 The good news is that if a full cache is the root cause, it’s very easy to fix.
-Kodi doesn’t include any easy, cross-platform solution to clearing the cache but the Indigo addon contains maintenance tools that can do this for you.
-Click the gear icon on Kodi’s main page and select the File Manager option.
+Kodi doesn’t include any easy, cross-platform solution to clearing the cache, but the OpenWizard addon (or any other maintenance tool) can do this easily:

 Installing or updating the URLResolver dependency